-Pipefitters and steamfitters assemble, install, alter, and repair pipelines or pipe systems that carry water, steam, air, or other liquids or gases.
-May install heating and cooling equipment and mechanical control systems.
+Pipefitters and steamfitters typically layout, assemble, install, alter, and repair pipelines or pipe systems that carry water, steam, air, lubrication, or other liquids or gases for industrial production and process systems.
+Additionally pipefitters apply pipe system knowledge and blueprint reading capability to select pipe size and type, related equipment and materials such as pipe supports, hangars, and hydraulic supports systems according to required specifications.
 Includes sprinklerfitters.

 Programs of Study